pcuevasffdc/lwcMeetsRedux/README.md

 ## Component List

 * `CatTrackerAppContainer`: The container component for the App.
 This component is exposed and included in the `Cat_Tracker`flexipage.
+It also sets the debug logger to `true`.
 * `CatTracker`: The main component for the app, includes the `CatCard` and `CatList` components.
 * `CatCard`: The necessary fields to register a cat.
 Contains a button that dispatches the `REGISTER_CAT` when clicked.
 * `Cat`: The profile for a cat.